splunk/public-o11y-docs/get-started/admin-onboarding/phase1/arch-gdi.rst

 Get familiar with the OpenTelemetry concepts
 ==========================================================

 It is important that you understand the concepts of the OpenTelemetry Collector.
-Pay special attention to configuration of receivers, processors, exporters, and connectors since most OpenTelemetry configurations have each of these pipeline component.
+Pay special attention to configuration of receivers, processors, exporters, and connectors since most OpenTelemetry configurations have each of these pipeline components.
 See :new-page:`https://opentelemetry.io/docs/collector/` :new-page:`https://opentelemetry.io/docs/collector/configuration/`.

 .. _phase1-arch-proto:

 Gather requirements to create an architecture prototype
 ==========================================================

+To create an initial architecture solution for Splunk Observability Cloud in your organization you need to gather requirements to create a architecture prototype.

+1. Start by building a small prototype system.
+To do so, you need to get familiar with setting up and connecting applications to Splunk Observability Cloud.
+Set up an initial OpenTelemetry Collector onto 1 of the the more commonly used platforms, such as a VM instance or a Kubernetes cluster.
+See :ref:`infrastructure-infrastructure` and :ref:`otel-intro` for more information.
+2. In most cases you also need to connect Splunk Observability Cloud to your cloud provider.
+See :ref:`supported-data-sources` for supported integrations.
+3. You also need to make decisions on the OTel deployment mode you want to use.
+See :ref:`collector-intro-deploy` for more information.
+4. the configurations of the OpenTelemetry agent either in native (single host) or in Kubernetes mode.
+5. To support creation of charts and detectors in Splunk Observability Cloud, define a naming convention for the metrics names.
+See :ref:`metric-dimension-names`.
+6. Select at least one application or service to collect metrics from as part of your prototype.
+This helps you see how the corresponding dashboards and detectors are created when your metrics are received by Splunk Observability Cloud.
+Some example services to include as a prototype are an Nginx server, an Apache web server, or a database such as MySQL using OpenTelemetry receivers.
+See :ref:`nginx`, :ref:`apache-httpserver`, and, :ref:`mysql`.
+7. Get familiar with he Splunk Observability Cloud platform receivers for various applications and services.
+See :ref:`monitor-data-sources`.
+Each receiver has corresponding dashboards and detectors that are automatically created for each integration once the receiver reaches more than 50,000 datapoints.
+See :ref:`built-in-dashboards` and :ref:`autodetect`.

-Initial architecting of solution by creating a prototype (requirements gathering), including configuring a OpenTelemetry gateway if required
+including configuring a OpenTelemetry gateway if required

 .. _phase1-network: